mkilic20/GoWebTransactionApp/README.md

-# SimpleGoWebApp
+# GoWebTransactionApp

-SimpleGoWebApp is a basic web application developed using Go for the backend and JavaScript for the frontend.
+GoWebTransactionApp is a basic web application developed using Go for the backend and JavaScript for the frontend.
 This project serves as an educational example of integrating a Go backend with a JavaScript frontend, focusing on creating a working Stripe payment method.

 ## Features
 - Go-based backend server